craigfisk/marmalade.ai/README.md

     // Now open "localhost:1313" in your web browser

 As of 2019-8-13, there are a homepage and a problem page.

-Todo: change DNS to point to the built image on Netlify.
+As of 2019-8-17, https://marmalade.ai is running on Netlify.